PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/chemotaxis_home.md

 To achieve these, the cells should be able to record current concentration.
 This is achieved by **methylation states** (we will explain in more details in the tutorial).
 The rate of CheA autophosphorylation, besides MCP-ligand binding, is also dependent on **MCP methylation states**.
 Each MCP monomer has 4 methylation sites.
 Methylation reduces the negative charge on the receptors, making the receptor array packing more stable, thus increasing CheA autophosphorylation activities.
 When MCP has a higher methylation state, the rate of CheA autophosphorylation becomes higher.

-Recall that CheB is methylated by phosphorylated CheA and responsible for MCP methylation.
+Recall that CheB is methylated by phosphorylated CheA and is responsible for MCP methylation.
 When the cell first senses more ligand binding, the higher CheA phosphorylation would lead to more phosphorylated CheB, which then methylates MCPs.
 MCP records this sensed high concentration via high methylation state.

 Therefore, when a cell reaches a region with higher attranctant concentration, initially CW rotation drops by the sensation mechanism, but then the higher CheB phosphorylation makes MCP methylation states higher, thus compensating for the increased binding and restoring tumbling frequencies.